ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 # Backing up components
 {: #solution_backingup}

-You’re responsible for the configuration, management, and monitoring of all software components, including the backup and availability of your management infrastructure and workloads.
+You are responsible for the configuration, management, and monitoring of all software components, including the backup and availability of your management infrastructure and workloads.

 As part of the solution, you can optionally deploy the {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus or Veeam® add-on services.
 Veeam and IBM Spectrum Protect Plus can help satisfy the requirement to back up your management components.